Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 32 hits with five doubles, a triple, a home run and 11 walks.
-He has driven in nine runs with one stolen base.
+- Arraez has five doubles, a triple, a home run, 14 walks and 11 RBI (39 total hits).
+He's also stolen one base.

 Arraez Recent Games